 Exactly.
 Hybrid learning adds complexity.
 Now we’re dealing with multiple campuses, sometimes in different cities.
 Imagine coordinating a single course across 20 campuses with both physical and virtual options.
 It’s a fascinating optimization challenge.

 I joined to help with curriculum design, something I had been working on in academia, including accreditation and quality assurance.
 One of uPlanner’s solutions is around accreditation, so that’s where I began.
-Fast forward to today: I’m now the Chief Commercial Officer—something I never imagined, given my academic roots.
+Fast forward to today: Director for Client Partnerships on South America at QS—something I never imagined, given my academic roots.
 But I’ve found purpose in telling the story, doing consultative sales, and helping institutions solve real problems.
 Selling to higher ed requires you to speak their language and understand their context deeply.

 Not at all.
 Traditional sales doesn’t quite fit EdTech.
 The sales process here is relational, consultative, and rooted in trust.

 Exactly.
-Before becoming CCO, I was in charge of markets outside Latin America.
+Before joining QS, and even before my role as CCO I was in charge of markets outside Latin America for uPlanner.
 I’m often asked about differences between regions.
 The truth?
-The problems are global—retention, quality, efficiency.
+The problems are global—reputation, quality, retention, efficiency.
 But the triggers are local.
 In the U.S., for instance, retention challenges in Texas might stem from student migration across the Mexican border.
 So the issue is global, but the solution must be local.
 You need to understand those nuances to truly help.

 Third, it’s about proof of value.
 Our success has spread through real case studies—word of mouth across institutions.
 For example, our current work with the UAE Ministry of Higher Education happened because they saw a project we did in Mexico.
 And that project?
 It came from one in Peru.
 It’s all about relationships and a chain of proven results.